Translations

 Conclusion

-Mrs. Appalachian Irishman and I are a divided house, during college football season.
-She is welcome to buy a Tennessee yard flag and another yard flag pole.
-I'll plant that pole near, but behind, my Georgia Bulldogs yard flag!
+Mrs. Appalachian Irishman and I are a divided house during college football season.
+She is welcome to buy a Tennessee yard flag and another pole.
+If so, I will plant that flag behind my Georgia Bulldogs yard flag!

-Well, that's this Appalachian Irishman's world of sports update, for now.
+Well, this has been this Appalachian Irishman's world of sports update for now.
 Y'all keep turnin' right and goin' straight out there, ya hear?

 No comments: